New York business fraud lawsuit against the Trump Organization: Reactions

-In late January 2023, Business Insider opined that Trump's effort to void the $110,000 contempt fine was "an odd side-show" to the $250 million lawsuit.

 On February 1, 2023, Cohen speculated that the civil case would ultimately result in $700 million in judgments against Trump.

 On February 22, Forbes reported that "new revelations about Trump Tower suggest that the building is—and always was—something of a fraud."
 (Note: In a statement to Forbes, a spokesperson for the organization called the AG's case an "overreach" regarding private loans which had been repaid.)
 The article cites: